BIAndrews/sshfail2kml/readme.md

 * Tested with RedHat/CentOS/RHEL, should work on any Debian variant as well
 * SQLite3 database for duplicate record prevention
-* JSON export for 3rd party friendly support
+* JSON file created and updated each run
 * HTML complete with working Google Map KML example
 * Mouse hover over action shows number of total recorded login attempts
 * Intelligent GeoIP lookups to eliminate redundant queries via external API so no need for local GeoIP dat files
 * PHP examples for working with JSON
+* Command line switches to overwrite defaults

 Requirements
 ------------